PaperMC/velocitypowered.com/docs/users/forwarding.md

 If you must use BungeeCord-compatible forwarding, simply set your `player-info-forwarding` setting in `velocity.toml` to `legacy`.
 You will also need to make sure your server can accept the forwarded player data sent by Velocity.

+To add some security, particularly for proxies hosted on shared hosting, Velocity optionally supports the [BungeeGuard](https://www.spigotmc.org/resources/bungeeguard.79601/) plugin.
+To use it, set the `player-info-forwarding` setting in `velocity.toml` to `bungeeguard`, then add the value in `forwarding-secret` to the token section in the BungeeGuard configuration.

 ### Configuring legacy forwarding for Spigot / Paper

 To make Spigot or Paper understand the data forwarded from Velocity, set `settings.bungeecord` to `true` in your `spigot.yml` and then reboot your server.

 ### Configuring legacy forwarding for Sponge

-To configure Sponge to understand the data forwarded from Velocity, set `modules.bungeecord` to `true` and `bungeecord.ip-forwarding` to true in your `config/sponge/global.conf` file, and then restart your Sponge server.
+To configure Sponge to understand the data forwarded from Velocity, you will need to stop the server first, set `modules.bungeecord` to `true` and `bungeecord.ip-forwarding` to true in your `config/sponge/global.conf` file, and then restart your Sponge server.

 ### Configuring legacy forwarding for Fabric